 The Battle of Berlin was the culminating battle of the European theatre during Second World War.
 In 1945, the Red Army of the Soviet Union made huge sacrifices, seeking to reach and stab the heart of the Nazi Germany.
 Its delusional leader, Adolf Hitler, ordered the Germans to fight until their bitter end.
 Witness the final moments of Hitler’s Third Reich, and discover how the battle ended.

-This is the second part of a bigger article.
-Check the first part here.
+This is the second half of this article.
+Check the first here.

 #1 The battle of Berlin.
 How was it?

 After capturing this useful German weapon, the Soviet units would use it to blast holes in the buildings, and with sub-machine guns, grenades and flamethrowers, they went in to clean house after house.
 Whenever resistance proved too hard to break, the heavy guns 152mm and 203 mm Howitzers, would reduce the strongholds to rubble, burying defenders and civilians alike.

 #2 The daily life during the battle

 During the day the Frontoviki were too busy tussling but when the night fell some descended into cellars, stole watches at gun-point, and literally anything fitting in a parcel to be sent home.
 But if these rounds came to be so feared by the civilians, was because young girls were snatched and raped.
 But to be fair, not everything was raping, killing, and looting in the front.
 The Red Army also provided food for the starving population, and under Berzarin, the new Soviet commander of Berlin, they immediately begun to re-establish essential services.

 The French SS units fought especially well, destroying over 50 tanks in their sector, but Zhukov’s front kept pushing them towards the Reichstag, which had been chosen by Stalin as the symbolic goal of the offensive.
 The soldier who would plant the Soviet flag on top of the Reichstag would be immortalised in history for ever.